The Most Complete Male Blood Test Panel

 For example, the albumin levels are measured to determine if there is a sign of liver damage.
 Sodium and potassium are two important electrolytes which are measured to determine if there is a proper water balance in the body.

-Some of the hormones measured by the CMP test include:
+Some of the variables measured by the CMP panel include:

 · Calcium levels